joe-speedboat/workshop.ansible/15 Ansible Jinja2.md

 # Ansible & Jinja2
-Jinja is not widely known, but really valuable if you pair it with ansible https://jinja.palletsprojects.com/en/2.11.x/templates/ https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html
+Jinja is not widely known, but really valuable if you pair it with ansible, it gets even better!

+https://jinja.palletsprojects.com/en/2.11.x/templates/
+https://docs.ansible.com/ansible/latest/user_guide/playbooks_templating.html